Generic Name: alclometasone dipropionate

 - This medication should not be used for any disorder other than that for which it was prescribed.

 - The treated skin area should not be bandaged, otherwise covered or wrapped so as to be occlusive, unless directed by the physician.

 - Patients should report to their physician any signs of local adverse reactions.

+- Parents of pediatric patients should be advised not to use alclometasone dipropionate ointment in the treatment of diaper dermatitis.
 Alclometasone dipropionate ointment should not be applied in the diaper area as diapers or plastic pants may constitute occlusive dressing (see DOSAGE AND ADMINISTRATION).

 - This medication should not be used on the face, underarms, or groin areas unless directed by the physician.

 - As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, contact the physician.